Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Introduction

 where all the coefficient and delay functions are continuous, nonnegative and bounded.
 We stress that results concerning multi-dimensional versions of the famous Nicholson's blowflies equation \cite{GBN} are still quite limited, with most authors treating only {\it autonomous} systems.

-The papers of Faria \cite{Faria11} and Faria and R\"ost \cite{FariaRost}, on {\it autonomous} Nicholson systems, and of Obaya and Sanz \cite{ObayaSanz}, on uniform and strict persistence for monotone skew-product semiflows, were a strong motivation for the present work.
-Here, the authors further pursue their previous research, and extend it to non-autonomous Nicholson systems: in fact, we aim to obtain results on extinction, uniform persistence and permanence of \eqref{i4} as simple illustrations of our general results, proven for a much larger family of DDEs of the form \eqref{i3}.
+The papers of Faria and R\"ost \cite{FariaRost}, on {\it autonomous} Nicholson systems, and of Obaya and Sanz \cite{ObayaSanz}, on uniform and strict persistence for monotone skew-product semiflows, were a strong motivation for the present work.
+Here, the authors further pursue their previous research, and extend it to general non-autonomous Nicholson systems: in fact, we aim to obtain results on extinction, uniform persistence and permanence of \eqref{i4} as simple illustrations of our main results, proven for a much larger family of DDEs of the form \eqref{i3}.

 \med